doistephen/activate-chi/site/announcements/statement-by-activate-chi-calling-for-the-removal-of-fop-leader-john-catanzara.md

 ---
 date: 2021-01-18T16:29:31.711Z
-title: Statement by Activate:Chi calling for the removal of FOP Leader John Catanzara
+title: Statement calling for the removal of FOP Leader John Catanzara
 shortTitle: Remove the FOP Leader
 socialSnippet: Activate:Chi calls for the immediate removal of FOP Leader John Catanzara.
 Anything less than the most expedited removal possible is